Samsung Galaxy Fold Z 3 Cyber Monday Deal 2021: Cheapest Price | Digital Trends

-Here’s one of the best Galaxy Z Fold 3 Cyber Monday deals we’ve seen so far today: Samsung is offering a huge discount on the Galaxy Z Fold 3, dropping the price from $1,950 all the way down to $1,600, with free Galaxy Buds 2 included with your purchase.
-Like all the best Cyber Monday deals, inventory is destined to go quickly.
+Here’s one of the best Galaxy Z Fold 3 Cyber Monday deals still available: Samsung is offering a huge discount on the Galaxy Z Fold 3, dropping the price from $1,950 all the way down to $1,600, with free Galaxy Buds 2 included with your purchase.
+Like all the best Cyber Monday deals, stock is running.
 We’ve seen a lot of Cyber Monday phone deals expire or move to back-order status quickly, and this one is sure to be in the same sort of demand.
-So buy now or read on to find all the details of this amazing offer.
+So buy now or read on to find all the details of this amazing offer before Cyber Monday draws to a close.

 Today’s best Galaxy Z Fold 3 Cyber Monday deal